MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-10-Administrative-Practices-Procedures/subpart-B-General-Administrative-Procedures/section-10.40.md

 (3) A notice published in the Federal Register requesting information and views before the Commissioner determines whether to propose a regulation.

-(4) A draft of a proposed regulation placed on public display in the office of the Division of Dockets Management.
+(4) A draft of a proposed regulation placed on public display in the office of the Dockets Management Staff.
 If this procedure is used, the Commissioner shall publish an appropriate notice in the Federal Register stating that the document is available and specifying the time within which comments on the draft proposal may be submitted orally or in writing.

 (5) A revised proposal published in the Federal Register, which proposal is subject to all the provisions in this section relating to proposed regulations.

-(6) A tentative final regulation or tentative revised final regulation placed on public display in the office of the Division of Dockets Management and, if deemed desirable by the Commissioner, published in the Federal Register.
+(6) A tentative final regulation or tentative revised final regulation placed on public display in the office of the Dockets Management Staff and, if deemed desirable by the Commissioner, published in the Federal Register.
 If the tentative regulation is placed on display only, the Commissioner shall publish an appropriate notice in the Federal Register stating that the document is available and specifying the time within which comments may be submitted orally or in writing on the tentative final regulation.
 The Commissioner shall mail a copy of the tentative final regulation and the Federal Register notice to each person who submitted comments on the proposed regulation if one has been published.

 (7) A final regulation published in the Federal Register that provides an opportunity for the submission of further comments, in accordance with paragraph (e)(1) of this section.